-- 14. Bulgaria has processes in place that are intended to ensure that CbC reports are exchanged with all tax jurisdictions listed in Table 1 of a CbC reporting template with which it should exchange information as per the relevant QCAAs.
-It has provided details in relation to these processes. - 15.
-Peer input was received from one jurisdiction in relation to the completeness of exchanges.
-There are no concerns to be reported in respect of the completeness of exchanges.
+13. Luxembourg has processes in place that are intended to ensure that CbC reports are exchanged with all tax jurisdictions listed in Table 1 of a CbC reporting template with which it should exchange information as per the relevant QCAAs.
+It has provided details in relation to these processes.

+14. Peer input was received from one jurisdiction in relation to the completeness of exchanges.
+No concerns were reported in respect of the completeness of exchanges.